 Image stabilization

 Beyond that hardware difference, the iPhone 13 allows for better shooting in low-light conditions overall.
-The improved stabilization on the iPhone 13 also unlocks Cinematic Mode, and it supports HDR Dolby Vision for richer colors and contrast in recordings.
+The improved stabilization on the iPhone 13 also unlocks Cinematic mode, and it supports HDR Dolby Vision for richer colors and contrast in recordings.

 Cinematic Mode